miyako/4D-AIKit/README.md

 > [!WARNING]
 > These models are technically open weight but too large to run on any consumer equipment.
 You need a cloud provider.

+Function calls and structured outputs are features not just of the models (although the model plays a huge part) but also the platform on which the inference is performed.
+The *Kimi K2 Thinking* model performs best on its native platform.
+Azure OpenAI evidently does a lousy job at prompt injection and fails to deliver the full potential of models like *Kimi*, *Qwen 3* or *DeepSeek*.
+The test also shows suggests that *DeepSeek* is a model that can hallucinate badly without proper tuning.

+## Thinking vs. Reasoning vs Instruct

+Function calls and structured outputs do not necessarily require models to think or reason.
+For simple agentic automation tasks, an "instruct" model that understands natural language and follows instructions would be both safer and more efficient.
+A "thinking" model first strategies its course of action, which consumes massive amount of tokens and increases the time it takes to generate the first token.
+It also introduces an unnecessary layer of unpredictability to what should be a straightforward task.
+Likewise, "reasoning" models might disobey instructions that seem, well, unreasonable.

+In this test, the prompt left the model to its own devices and let it use the tools it thought was necessary.
+It was also up to the model how to fulfil the JSON schema.
+Some of the failures are not necessarily damning verdicts but rather an indication that maybe a simpler model or a verbose prompt was needed.

 ### Phi

 **Phi** is an open weight model developed by Microsoft.
 The model is hosted by multiple providers including ~~[Fireworks AI](https://fireworks.ai)~~, ~~[Together AI](https://www.together.ai)~~, and [Microsoft Foundry](https://azure.microsoft.com/en-us).